nesi/support-docs/docs/General/Announcements/Improved_data_management_&_efficient_use_of_NeSI_HPC_storage.md

 A selection of active projects will be invited to participate in this first phase of the programme.
-If you would like to volunteer to be an early tester / participant, please <span id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight" data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af">
+If you would like to volunteer to be an early tester / participant, please <span class="inline-highlight">
-</span><a href="https://support.nesi.org.nz/hc/en-gb/requests/new" class="sc-cHGsZl lirsdj" title="https://support.nesi.org.nz/hc/en-gb/requests/new"><span id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight" data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af">contact Support</span></a>.
+</span><a href="https://support.nesi.org.nz/hc/en-gb/requests/new" class="sc-cHGsZl lirsdj" title="https://support.nesi.org.nz/hc/en-gb/requests/new"><span class="inline-highlight">contact Support</span></a>.
 Otherwise, we will be in touch with projects directly to onboard them.

 Insights from this initial phase will inform the criteria and processes of the programme prior to it being released to the broader user community.

-<span id="3710db4f-8652-4386-845a-7ffe2b4a7960" class="inline-highlight"
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="3710db4f-8652-4386-845a-7ffe2b4a7960">Alongside this work, we will also adopt a new policy on how long inactive data may be stored on NeSI systems, particularly once a research project itself becomes inactive.</span>
+<span class="inline-highlight">Alongside this work, we will also adopt a
+new policy on how long inactive data may be stored on NeSI systems, particularly once a research project itself becomes inactive.</span>

-**<span class="underline"><span
+**<span class="underline"><span class="inline-highlight">January
-id="4fb7b80b-c0d5-4347-8013-9e253da33947" class="inline-highlight"
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="4fb7b80b-c0d5-4347-8013-9e253da33947">January
 2022</span></span>**

-Starting in January 2022, we will expand the<span id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight"
+Starting in January 2022, we will expand the<span class="inline-highlight"> </span>`/nesi/project/`<span
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af"> </span>`/nesi/project/`<span
-id="865dfa52-8d33-4a95-86b1-fcfae6f336af" class="inline-highlight"
-data-renderer-mark="true" data-mark-type="annotation"
-data-mark-annotation-type="inlineComment"
-data-id="865dfa52-8d33-4a95-86b1-fcfae6f336af"> directory </span> data management programme to include all active projects on NeSI.
+class="inline-highlight"> directory </span> data management programme to include all active projects on NeSI.
 Additional Support documentation and user information sessions will be hosted prior to wider implementation, to provide advance notice of the change and to answer any questions you may have around data lifecycle management.

-## <span id="702d765e-b997-426f-99cb-22eb71272264" data-renderer-mark="true" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="702d765e-b997-426f-99cb-22eb71272264">Frequently asked questions</span>
+## Frequently asked questions

 **1) Why are you introducing these new data management processes?
 **We want to avoid our online filesystems reaching critically full